PeruOfficial Name: Republic of Peru

 Information about dual nationality and the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information sheet.

 The government of Peru prohibits the exportation of archaeological artifacts, colonial art and some natural artifacts such as fossils.
 These restrictions include archaeological material from the pre-Hispanic cultures and certain ethnological materials from the colonial period of Peru, which are considered protected Peruvian cultural patrimony.
 U.S. law enforcement authorities can take action even after importation into the United States has occurred.
-For more information, contact the Ministeriode Cultura (Ministry of Culture; Spanish only).
+For more information, contact the Ministerio de Cultura (Ministry of Culture; Spanish with limited English).
 Travelers buying art should be aware that unscrupulous traders might try to sell them articles that cannot be exported from Peru.
 Peruvian customs authorities may seize such articles, and the traveler may be subject to criminal penalties.

 Visitors who purchase reproductions of colonial or pre-colonial art should buy only from reputable dealers, and they should insist on documentation from Peru's National Institute of Culture (INC) showing that the object is a reproduction and may be exported.
 Peruvian customs authorities may retain articles lacking such documentation and forward them to INC for evaluation.
 If found to be reproductions, the objects eventually may be returned to the purchaser, but only after the purchaser pays all storage and shipping charges.